cortexproject/cortex/docs/proposals/parallel-compaction.md

 ### Parallelize Work

 This proposal builds heavily on top of the [GrafanaLabs approach of introducing parallelism via time intervals](https://github.com/cortexproject/cortex/pull/2616).
 The difference being that a single tenant is now sharded across multiple compactors instead of just a single compactor.
 The initial approach will be to work on distinct time intervals, but the compactor planner can be later extended to introduce parallelism within a time interval as well.
-The

 The following is an example of parallelize work at each level:

 ![Parallel Compaction Grouping](/images/proposals/parallel-compaction-grouping.png)

 Compactors are shuffle-sharded, meaning that 1 tenant can belong to multiple compactors, and these subset of compactors determine which blocks should be compacted together.
-Compactors determine amongst themselves the responsibility of the compaction blocks, by using a hash on time interval and the block ids.
+Compactors determine amongst themselves the responsibility of the compaction blocks, by using a hash of time interval and tenant id, and putting it on the sharding ring.

 The benefit of this approach is that this aligns with what Cortex currently does in Ruler.
 The downside is that a compaction job can only be assigned to a single compactor, rather than all of the compactors sharded for the tenant.
 If a compaction job takes forever, other tenants sharded to the same compactor will be blocked until the issue is resolved.
 With the scheduler approach, any compactor assigned to a given tenant can pick up any work required.